reqnroll/Reqnroll/docs/Bindings/Sharing-Data-between-Bindings.md

 # Sharing Data between Bindings

 In many cases, different bindings need to exchange data during execution.
-SpecFlow provides several ways of sharing data between bindings.
+Reqnroll provides several ways of sharing data between bindings.

 ## Instance Fields

-If the binding is an instance method, SpecFlow creates a new instance of the containing class for every scenario execution.
+If the binding is an instance method, Reqnroll creates a new instance of the containing class for every scenario execution.
 Following the [entity-based step organization rule](https://github.com/cucumber/cucumber/wiki/Step-Organisation), defining instance fields in the binding classes is an efficient way of sharing data between different steps of the same scenario that are related to the same entity.

 The following example saves the result of the MVC action to an instance field in order to make assertions for it in a "then" step.